gbv/login-server/README.md

 ```

 ## JWTs
-cocoda-userdb offers JSON Web Tokens that can be used to authenticate against other services (like [jskos-server](https://github.com/gbv/jskos-server)). [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) is used for signing the tokens.
+login-server offers JSON Web Tokens that can be used to authenticate against other services (like [jskos-server](https://github.com/gbv/jskos-server)). [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) is used for signing the tokens.

 By default, a new RSA keypair is generated when the application is first started (2048 bits, using [node-rsa](https://github.com/rzcoder/node-rsa)).
 This generated keypair will be available in `./private.key` and `./public.key`.
 You can give the `./public.key` file to any other service that needs to verify the tokens.
 Alternatively, the currently used public key is offered at the [/publicKey endpoint](#get-publickey).